Mount Jukes, Queensland: Geography

+Yakapari-Seaforth Road enters the locality from the south (Kuttabul) and exits to the north-west (Seaforth).
+There is a network of cane tramways in the locality to transport the harvested sugarcane to the local sugar mills operated by Mackay Sugar.

-Mount Jukes has a species of shrubs growing in its trees called the Mount Blackwood holly, a species only found in Mount Blackwood area.
-The easiest route up the mountain is by gravel road that is locked.
+Mount Jukes has a species of shrubs growing in its trees called the Mount Blackwood holly (Graptophyllum ilicifolium), a species only found in Mount Blackwood area.

 History

 Mount Jukes was named by George Elphinstone Dalrymple in 1862 after geologist Joseph Beete Jukes, who served as a naturalist on the explorations of HMS Fly from 1842 to 1846.

+In 1896, Harold Forster Blaxland had purchased land on Mount Jukes to open a coffee plantation.
+Eight acres of coffee plants were planted in 1897 and a further seven was planted in the following years.
+Due to financial struggles the coffee plantation closed in 1919.